Studying uniform thickness II: Transversely non-simple iterated torus knots: Definitions, notation, and identities

 \subsection{Iterated torus knots}

 {\em Iterated torus knots}, as topological knot types, can be defined recursively.
 Let 1-iterated torus knots be simply torus knots $(p_1,q_1)$ with $p_1$ and $q_1$ co-prime nonzero integers, and $|p_1|, q_1 > 1$.
-Here $p_1$ is the algebraic intersection with a longitude, and $q_1$ is the algebraic intersection with a meridian in the preferred framing for a torus representing the unknot.
-Then for each $(p_1,q_1)$ torus knot, take a solid torus regular neighborhood $N((p_1,q_1))$; the boundary of this is a torus, and given a framing we can describe simple closed curves on that torus as co-prime pairs $(p_2,q_2)$, with $q_2 > 1$.
+Here, as usual, $p_1$ is the algebraic intersection with a longitude, and $q_1$ is the algebraic intersection with a meridian in the preferred Seifert framing for a torus representing the unknot.
+Then for each $(p_1,q_1)$ torus knot, take a tubular neighborhood $N((p_1,q_1))$; the boundary of this is a torus, and given a framing we can describe simple closed curves on that torus as co-prime pairs $(p_2,q_2)$, with $q_2 > 1$.
 In this way we obtain all 2-iterated torus knots, which we represent as ordered pairs, $((p_1,q_1),(p_2,q_2))$.
-Recursively, suppose the $(r-1)$-iterated torus knots are defined; we can then take regular neighborhoods of all of these, choose a framing, and form the $r$-iterated torus knots as ordered $r$-tuples $((p_1,q_1),...,(p_{r-1},q_{r-1}),(p_r,q_r))$, again with $p_r$ and $q_r$ co-prime, and $q_r > 1$.
+Recursively, suppose the $(r-1)$-iterated torus knots are defined; we can then take tubular neighborhoods of all of these, choose a framing, and form the $r$-iterated torus knots as ordered $r$-tuples $((p_1,q_1),...,(p_{r-1},q_{r-1}),(p_r,q_r))$, again with $p_r$ and $q_r$ co-prime, and $q_r > 1$.

 For ease of notation, if we are looking at a general $r$-iterated torus knot type, we will refer to it as $K_r$; a Legendrian representative will usually be written as $L_r$.
-Note that we will use the letter $r$ both for the rotation number (see below) and as an index for our iterated torus knots; context will distinguish between the two uses.